6 Simple Steps to Create a Form in Word

 Part 2.
 How to Create a Form in PDF Documents

 After learned how to create a form in Word, you might also interested in how to create a form in PDF documents manually.
-Just follow the steps:
+For this, Wondershare PDFelement - PDF Editor as a powerful PDF editor, is a great choice for you to create a form, and you can just follow the steps:

 Step 1.
 Open PDF